IstvanGercsak/TheMonkees/README.md

 ## User Stories

+“As a <role or persona>, I can <goal/need> so that <why>”

 ### Navigation:

-As a user, I want to reach every page from every page with the usage of the navigation bar.
+As a user, I want to use the navigation bar so that I can reach every site.

 ### Social links

-As a user, I want to reach the social sites from every page in a new tab.
+As a user, I want click on the socal links so that it can be open in a new tab.

 ### Responsive

-As a user, I want to use the website on every device with every functionality
+As a user, I want to use the website with every resolution so that on different devices it will work with the same functionality.

 ### Effects:

+As a user I want to see the hover effect on the buttons so that I can see there is interaction wih that element.
+As a user I want to see the hover effect on the social link so that I can see there is interaction wih that element.
-As a user I want to see the hover effect on the:
-   - buttons (on the Tour info page and Contact page)
+As a user I want to see the hover effect on the rows on the tour info page so that I can see which row I selected.
-   - rows (on the Tour info page)
-   - social links (on every page)

-As a user I want to see the "Buzz" effect on the:
-- Menu items (on every page)
+As a user I want to see the "Buzz" effect on the navigation row (on every page) so that I get feedback about the navigation option.

 ### Field checking

-As a user I want to fill my details on the Contact page and get notify If I miss one of them
+As a user I want to fill my details on the Contact page so that I can send the request.
+As a user I want to get notified if I missed to fill a field so that I can finish to fill the form.

 ### Media

-As a user I want to play and listen the song on the Media page.
+As a user I want to listen the songs so that I can play and stop the songs.
-As a user I want to play and listen the video clip on the Media page.
+As a user I want to watch the video clip so that I can play and stop the video clip.

 ## UX